Arjunkalidas/fpe-nodejs/README.md

 # fpe-nodejs (FF1)

 ## Background
-This is a repository for format preserving encryption in FF-1 mode written in Nodejs (Javascript)
+This is a repository for format preserving encryption in FF-1 mode written in Nodejs.

 We have used the NIST recommended specifications and guidelines to create a Javascript equivalent of this library.
 There are implementations out there in Java for FF1 & FF3, and Nodejs for FF3 mode, but none for FF1 mode in Nodejs, hence we decided to create this repo.